 - BLM has gone back to the 2014 sales policy (the one created after the Tom Davis/Ken Salazar debacle and nearly 1800 wild horses going to one kill-buyer)

 - A shortened notification window of the start date for a roundup (it’s actually a shortened protest period on a final assessment.
-However, the public has already been hit with that the intention is interference with observation… and that is not exactly true)
+However, the intention is not interference with observation (internet rumor)… it is to interfere with the time required to compile, craft and file litigation.

 These three changes are not distinct and separated action, they are part of options presented to Congress and already adopted by BLM without public discussion.
 These actions support the options not yet approved through Appropriations (spaying, gelding, doubled removals, additional funding for those that take wild horses in “sanctuary”).